simplecrypto/ppagent/README.rst

 Installing
 ^^^^^^^^^^

+NOTE: Currently we're in the process of writing a really user friendly installer, so just hang tight for a bit and we'll have it ready.

 - pip install ppagent
-- ppagent install